MoeXD2/LuissCue/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ### Acknowledgments

-OpenAI for providing the Whisper ASR system and AI models for summarizing content Flask and Tailwind CSS for enabling the creation of beautiful and responsive web applications AOS (Animate on Scroll) Library for adding smooth animations to the web app Parallax.js and Headroom.js for enhancing the user experience with scrolling effects and dynamic navigation
+OpenAI for providing the Whisper ASR system and AI models for summarizing content

+Flask and Tailwind CSS for enabling the creation of beautiful and responsive web applications

+AOS (Animate on Scroll) Library for adding smooth animations to the web app

+Parallax.js and Headroom.js for enhancing the user experience with scrolling effects and dynamic navigation

+ChromaDB for the open source vector database

+Langchain for streamlining the development of diverse applications, such as chatbots, Generative Question-Answering (GQA), and summarization